nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Test case: `archive`<br>
       Expected: An error message will be displayed to the user, due to errors in creating/writing to a new `.json` file.

-### Deleting a person
+### Deleting students by index or student ID

-1. Deleting a person while all persons are being shown
+1. Deleting a student using their index while all students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

-Timestamp in the status bar is updated.
+   1. Test case: `delete 1 2`<br>
+      Expected: First and second contacts are deleted from the list.
+Status message states that 2 students were deleted.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.

-Status bar remains the same.
+   1. Test case: `delete 0 1`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+   1. Test case: `delete`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+   1. Test case: `delete -1`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Test case: `delete x`, where x > number of students in the list<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+      Expected: No person is deleted.
+Error details shown in the status message.

+1. Deleting a student using their student ID

+      1. Prerequisites:
+          1. Sample data is loaded in TAPA.
+          2. One student has "A0000000Z" as their student ID.
+          3. No student has "A9999999X" as their student ID.

+   1. Test case: `delete i/A0000000Z`<br>
+      Expected: The student with student ID "A0000000Z" deleted from the list.
+Details of the deleted student shown in the status message.

+   1. Test case: `delete i/A9999999X`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+   1. Test case: `delete i/@@@`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+   1. Test case: `delete i/`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+   1. Test case: `delete`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+### Deleting students by module code

+1. Deleting students by module code

+   1. Prerequisites:
+         1. Sample data is loaded in TAPA.
+         2. One or more students have "CS2100" as their module code.
+         3. No students have "CS9999" as their module code.

+   1. Test case: `deleteModule m/CS2100`<br>
+      Expected: The students with module code "CS2100" are deleted from the list.
+Status message states number of students deleted.

+   1. Test case: `deleteModule m/CS9999`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+   1. Test case: `deleteModule m/@@@`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+    1. Test case: `deleteModule m/`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+    1. Test case: `deleteModule`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+    1. Test case: `deleteModule m/CS CS`<br>
+      Expected: No person is deleted.
+Error details shown in the status message.

 ### Saving data